Haufe-Lexware/Haufe-Lexware.github.io/_posts/2017-09-11-intro-redux.md

 Redux has three fundamental principles:
 - single source of truth

     The whole state of the application is stored in an object tree (within a single store).
-Visualize the state as a “model”, but without setters.
+Visualize the state as a ï¿½modelï¿½, but without setters.
 As a plus, a single state tree enables us to debug our application with ease.

 - state is read-only